ninhtran02/zdirect/README.md

 ```

-4. Make sure the  *sn*, *ashr*, *dbh* and *Rmosek* R packages are properly installed in the version of R you plan to use.
+4. Make sure the  *REBayes*, *ashr*, *dbh* and *Rmosek* R packages are properly installed in the version of R you plan to use.
 In particular,

     - The installation instructions of \texttt{ashr} can be found in Matt Stephen's [GitHub page](https://github.com/stephens999/ashr).